benikalonga/MinitMoney/README.md

 npm run dev
 ```

+## Bonus

+## Mobile

+- Added custom fonts on the mobile App
+- Added A Network State Listener for connectivity
+- Added a Splashscreen

+## WEB

+- Added A login Page for the Admin Dashboard,
+- Support Light/Dark mode

+## SERVER

+- Using a json file as db
+- using a rest api to get the rate

+## Suggestions

+- Add Subscription to listen to any transaction event on the Dashboard
+- Connect to a DB

 Open http://localhost:5000.
-The app will take you to First visit `/login`, use seeded credentials **Register a user on the device to get credentials**.
+The app will take you to Login page `/login`, use seeded credentials **Register a user on the device to get credentials**.

 if having dependencies version conflict, please run **npm install --legacy-peer-deps**